THIRD IN A SERIES OF THREE COURSES

 - Citizen academy

-Sworn members of law enforcement and corrections, hostage negotiators, patrol officers, military investigative personnel, non-law enforcement members of a crisis negotiation team, mental health professionals and clergy members supporting law enforcement activities
+Sworn members of law enforcement and corrections, hostage negotiators, patrol officers, military investigative personnel, non-law enforcement members of a crisis negotiation team, mental health professionals, and clergy members supporting law enforcement activities.
+Requests for exceptions must be approved by IPTM.

 You must have successfully completed IPTM’s 40-hour Hostage Crisis Negotiations–Level I and the 40-hour Hostage Crisis Negotiations–Level II courses, or their equivalents, and have knowledge of team operation, team roles, intelligence development and response.
 This class is not recommended for students who have not had previous negotiation training.